api_server = "<server>"

 The base training images for distributed workloads are optimized with the tools and libraries that you need to run distributed training jobs.
 You can use the provided base images, or you can create custom images that are specific to your needs.

 The following table lists the training images that are installed with Open Data Hub by default.
+These images are AMD64 images, which might not work on other architectures.

 Image type | Description |